netbootxyz/netboot.xyz/CONTRIBUTING.md

 Ask for the distribution to provide a way to load installer kernels from their mirror directly or provide key files from their release ISO somewhere that is accessible over HTTP.
-This usually might be a vmlinuz, an initrd, and potentially a rootfs and could be extracted and hosted on the mirror when the release is generated.
+This usually might be a `vmlinuz`, an `initrd`, and potentially a `rootfs` and could be extracted and hosted on the mirror when the release is generated.
 Providing these allows not only netboot.xyz to load the installer from a supported and trusted location but also users to do the same from their own PXE servers.
 In this day and age as physical media is less